-5.30 A Display Area can, if desired, be split into sub-areas (area 'A', area 'B', etc) with varying base minima.
+A Display Area can, if desired, be split into sub-areas (area 'A', area 'B', etc) with varying base minima.
 This allows the FDD to take different approaches to mitigating hazards within the areas and provide an area for transiting between SERA requirements and display minima.
 A cross section through such a Display Area is shown thus:

-- 5.31 For standardisation, when using 'sub-areas', the inner most area where operation to display minimum is permitted should always be designated 'Area A'. - Deciding on the size and shape of the Display Area during the planning stage will help in highlighting any specific areas of concern such as major / minor roads, adjacent congested / built up areas, likely areas for gatherings of secondary spectators, terrain, etc. Once identified these issues will assist in the production of the Flying Display Risk Assessment and help define appropriate mitigating actions. - 5.33 FDDs should endeavour, through mitigating actions and other arrangements, to produce a Display Area unhindered by 'avoids' so that participating pilots are free to focus on producing a smooth, flowing, safe display rather than being concerned about manoeuvring to avoid hazards27.
+- 5.31 For standardisation, when using 'sub-areas', the inner most area where operation to display minimum is permitted should always be designated 'Area A'. - 5.32 Deciding on the size and shape of the Display Area during the planning stage will help in highlighting any specific areas of concern such as major / minor roads, adjacent congested / built up areas, likely areas for gatherings of secondary spectators, terrain, etc. Once identified these issues will assist in the production of the Flying Display Risk Assessment and help define appropriate mitigating actions. - 5.33 FDDs should endeavour, through mitigating actions and other arrangements, to produce a Display Area unhindered by 'avoids' so that participating pilots are free to focus on producing a smooth, flowing, safe display rather than being concerned about manoeuvring to avoid hazards32.

-27 Note: These example maps are for illustration purposes only.
+32 Note: These example maps are for illustration purposes only.

 5.34 Once the Display Area has been promulgated, Display Pilots should review any aspects of their display that might not fit within the available Display Area and adjust accordingly.
 Where these changes constitute a variation to their 'practised display', they should ensure they have adequate opportunity to practise any modifications before the display.
-Pilots who are required to substantially alter or restrict their display must not be pressured into flying an unpractised display.
+EOs, FDDs and operators must not allow a display pilot to feel under any pressure to fly an unpractised display.